Who We Are

 Professor Kate White, Ambassador

-Professor Kate White is a leading voice in cancer nursing and the Professor of Cancer Nursing at the University of Sydney.
-A passionate advocate for patient-centred care, Kate supports TLR’s work to grow the next generation of cancer and haematology nurses.
-Her guidance and advocacy help us ensure our nursing scholarships make a lasting, real-world impact.
+Professor Kate White is a leading voice in cancer nursing and Professor of Cancer Nursing at the University of Sydney.
+She’s a strong advocate for patient centred care and supports TLR’s work to grow the next generation of cancer and haematology nurses.
+Kate has also supported stem cell donor recruitment initiatives within the university and hospital setting.
+Her guidance helps ensure TLR’s nursing scholarships remain grounded in practice and continue to make a meaningful impact for nurses and the patients they care for.

 Annabel Horne, Ambassador

-Annabel is the Nurse Manager – Cancer Stream at the Kinghorn Cancer Centre and was Trace’s transplant coordinator – a role she carried out with incredible care and compassion.
-A strong advocate for patients and a respected leader in nursing, Annabel is passionate about empowering nurses to deliver the highest standard of care.
-Since TLR began, she hasn’t missed a single City2Surf, walking every year in support of our mission.
-Her dedication, both on and off the track, continues to inspire us.
+Annabel Horne is the Nurse Manager for the Cancer Stream at the Kinghorn Cancer Centre and was Trace’s transplant coordinator, a role she carried out with care, professionalism, and compassion.
+She’s a respected nursing leader and a strong advocate for patients and for empowering nurses to deliver the highest standard of care.
+Since TLR began, Annabel’s taken part in every City2Surf in support of our mission.
+Her commitment to patients, nursing, and the Foundation continues to make a meaningful impact.

 TLR Foundation Values